ayanguin/Guin_Ayan_WerkStudent_Python/README.md

 2. **Excel File Creation**:
     - The script creates an Excel file with two sheets.
     - Sheet 1 contains the file name, extracted data, and value.
-    - Sheet 2 contains a pivot table summarizing the data by date and document name.
+    - Sheet 2 contains a pivot table summarising the data by date and document name.

 3. **CSV File Creation**:
     - The script generates a CSV file with the extracted data, including headers, and uses a semicolon as the separator.